 Newbury Scuba Diving Club can help you at every stage of your diver training.
 We can take you from your very first underwater experience, all the way through to BSAC Advanced Diver level.
 So whatever your skill level, we have a programme that is perfect for you.
 Read on for more information about the courses we can offer you, or contact our membership secretary to find out more.

 Unlike many other organisations which are tailored more for diving in crystal clear, warm waters, The British Sub-Aqua Club (BSAC) diver training programme is custom made to meet the requirements for diving around the coast of the UK.
 All the training in the club is conducted within the BSAC guidelines by our BSAC qualified instructors.
-If you are age 14 or over and want to learn to dive with Newbury Scuba Diving Club (or are already qualified from another organisation) you will need to complete a UK Sport Diver Medical Self-declaration before joining.
+If you want to learn to dive with Newbury Scuba Diving Club (or are already qualified from another organisation) you will need to complete a UK Sport Diver Medical Self-declaration before joining.

 If you have never dived before